wikpron/shipIT-2022/README.md

 # Rooftops Machine Learning

-WWebsite and API for interactive rooftops analysis with artificial neural networks.
+WWWebsite and API for interactive rooftops analysis with artificial neural networks.

 ## Run from terminal